JonKing93/pfdf/docs/guide/rasters/create.rst

 .. tip::

     This guide uses GeoTiff files as examples, but pfdf supports most common raster file formats.
-See also the :ref:`raster driver guide <raster-drivers>` for more information on supported file formats.
+Refer to the :ref:`raster driver guide <raster-drivers>` for more information on supported file formats.

 ----